 Margin = (Trade Size x Leverage Ratio) x Margin Requirement.

-For example, if a trader uses 1:300 leverage and the trade size is $300,000, the margin requirement is 1%, and the margin would be: Margin = ($300,000 x 1/300) x 1% = $1,000.
+For example, if a trader uses 1:300 leverage and the trade size is $300,000, with a margin requirement of 1%, the margin would be calculated as follows: Margin = ($300,000 x 1/300) x 1% = $1,000.

 Traders can also use online margin calculators to calculate the margin required for a trade.
 These calculators typically require the trader to input the trade size, leverage ratio, and margin requirement, and they provide the margin required to open and maintain the trade.